Skip to main content

 Please report any inaccuracies or issues with this guideline using our online form

-Pregnancy and childbirth following Caesarean Section:
+Pregnancy and childbirth following Caesarean Birth:

 • The woman’s past obstetric history.

-• Be informed that uterine rupture is very rare but increased with VBAC: about 1 per 10,000 repeat CS and 50 per 10,000 (1 in 200) VBAC.
+• Uterine rupture is very rare but increased with VBAC: about 1 per 10,000 if a woman has a repeat CB and 5 per 1000 (1 in 200) VBAC.

-Management of VBAC
+Management of women considering VBAC

 ANTENATAL CLINIC